The Impressive Legacy of the Woman — Join the women-for-women initiative

 Not only do we support each other, but we act as connectors to people and opportunities.
 Whenever one of us comes across a great opportunity, we immediately send it to each other.
 It is amazing to be part of a group of women who want you to be your very best and actively help you to succeed. – President, Viacom/Nickelodeon Global Consumer Products

-We know that women are undersonsored by senior men, and may need to compensate by developing strong professional relationshops with other women … these women are effectively acting as mentors and sponsors for one another. – Founder and CEO, Diversio
+We know that women are underscored by senior men and may need to compensate by developing strong professional relationships with other women … these women are effectively acting as mentors and sponsors for one another. – Founder and CEO, Diversio

-There’s going to be a little upheaval, a little discomfort, but I think it’s up to the women out there to say, ‘Sorry.
+There’s going to be a little upheaval and discomfort, but I think it’s up to the women out there to say, ‘Sorry.
 Sorry that you feel uncomfortable, but I’m now paving the way for the next generation. – Former First Lady of the United States

 Justice is not a concept we read about in a book.
 Justice is about the water we drink.
 Justice is about the air we breathe.
 Justice is about how easy it is to vote.
 Justice is about how much ladies get paid. – Congresswoman, 14th District of New York

 Build other women up!
-If you see your co-worker doing a great job, give them credit … tell your boss or other co-workers … At first it may seem like you’re taking attention from yourself, buy you’re actually showing that you’re a supportive team player as well as an inspiring leader.” – Co-founder, Womaze
+If you see your co-worker doing a great job, give them credit … tell your boss or other co-workers … At first, it may seem like you’re taking attention from yourself, but you’re actually showing that you’re a supportive team player as well as an inspiring leader.” – Co-founder, Womaze

-I always say a woman alone has power; collectively we have impact.
+I always say a woman alone has power; collectively, we have an impact.

 – CEO, The Female Quotient

 Do you have a woman in mind whom you’d like to honor and recognize?
-Contact CEO of GIM Writing Services, Carreen Schroeder, and help me promote my women-for-women initiative.
+Contact CEO of GIM Content Management, Carreen Schroeder, and help me promote my women-for-women initiative.